semuconsulting/pyubx2/README.md

 pyubx2
 =======

-`pyubx2` is an original Python library for the UBX protocol.
-UBX is a proprietary binary protocol implemented on u-blox &copy; GPS/GNSS receiver modules.
+`pyubx2` is an original Python library for the UBX &copy; protocol.
+UBX is a proprietary binary protocol implemented on u-blox &trade; GNSS/GPS receiver modules.

 The `pyubx2` homepage is located at [https://github.com/semuconsulting/pyubx2](https://github.com/semuconsulting/pyubx2).

-This is an independent project and we have no affiliation whatsoever with u-blox &copy;.
+This is an independent project and we have no affiliation whatsoever with u-blox.

 **FYI** There is a companion library [pynmeagps](http://github.com/semuconsulting/pynmeagps), which handles standard NMEA 0183 GNSS/GPS messages.